 LIT - 3 & 4

 Successful completion of LIT 2 program and acceptance by the Program Director are required in order to participate in the LIT 3 & 4 program.

 Dive deeper into leadership and be prepared to lead other campers and LIT 1 and 2s.
 Examine the leadership skills you possess and the ones you need to build on.
 Learn how to publicly speak and find your own voice as well as examine the culture of Tabor Summer Camp and the values of the program.
 Adaptability and dependability become hallmarks of this group as they discover what areas of camp they excel at as well as learning the ins and outs of running a summer program.

 Activities, trips, course work, community service, camp play, and leadership training remain a core part of their development.
 Working closely with Activity Heads, LIT 3 and 4s increase his or her responsibilities at major and minor activities throughout the summer and gain further understanding in their roles as leaders/followers in each area.

 Working at Tabor Summer Camp after the LIT Program: Successful completion of the LIT program does not guarantee employment at Tabor Summer Camp.
-All applicants must have spent a year out of high school or have finished their first year of college.
-A year of separation for our LITs can be crucial in their development as the extra time can teach our former LITs, if they are hired as staff, that it takes committed work and effort to create a memorable Tabor Summer Camp experience for the campers.
+Applicants must be high school graduates, college students, graduate students and teachers who LOVE working with children.
+It takes committed work and effort to create a memorable Tabor Summer Camp experience for our campers.
 Please click here to view the employment process.